-Steeped in history, culturally diverse, with some incredibly innovative development projects underway, Gloucester is a popular place to live – with favourable property prices too.
+Steeped in history, culturally diverse, with some innovative development projects underway, Gloucester is a popular place to live – with favourable property prices too.

 From its Roman roots and magnificent Medieval buildings to its nautical connections, Gloucester has a rich and varied history just waiting to be discovered at places like the Museum of Gloucester, Gloucester Cathedral, Blackfriars Priory and The National Waterways Museum.

 The King’s School Gloucester is one of the most prestigious independent schools in the country, situated in the heart of the city within the grounds of Gloucester Cathedral.
-Gloucester is also home to outstanding grammar school The Crypt School as well as the University of Gloucestershire, with the Gloucestershire College Gloucester Campus and Hartpury University and Hartpury College located nearby.
+Gloucester is also home to outstanding grammar school The Crypt School, as well as the University of Gloucestershire, with the Gloucestershire College Gloucester Campus and Hartpury University and Hartpury College located nearby.

 Who wouldn’t want to watch the world go by with the sun shining and a gin and tonic in hand – with Gloucester Docks providing a gorgeous backdrop for living, dining out, shopping and socialising right at the water’s edge.